Sam Darnold Player Prop Bets for NFL Week 8 | Carolina vs. Atlanta 10/31/2021

 Matchup vs. Atlanta

-- The 263.2 passing yards the Falcons give up per game makes them the NFL's 19th-ranked pass defense this season.
+- This week Darnold will face the NFL's 19th-ranked pass defense (263.2 yards allowed per game).

-- With 15 passing TDs conceded this year, the Falcons defense is ranked 27th in the NFL.
+- With 15 passing TDs allowed this year, the Falcons defense is ranked 27th in the NFL.

 Recent Performances

-- In last week's matchup with the Giants, Darnold completed 64.0% of his passes for 112 yards with one interception.
+- In last week's outing against the Giants, Darnold had 112 yards while completing 64.0% of his passes with one interception.

-- Over his last three games, Darnold has recorded 496 passing yards (165.3 per game) while going 54-for-103 (52.4% completion percentage) and throwing two touchdowns and five interceptions.
+- Darnold has thrown for 496 yards (165.3 ypg) to lead Carolina, completing 52.4% of his passes and tossing two touchdown passes and five interceptions over his last three appearances.

-- He's also contributed in the ground game, with 58 rushing yards (19.3 ypg) on six carries.
+- He's also rushed six times for 58 yards, averaging 19.3 yards per game.

 Darnold's Carolina Teammates